photogbill/OWL/README.md

 | `shell.bat` | a prompt with the venv active |
 | `clean.bat` | remove `.venv` and caches |

-All of them are safe to double-click — they detect it and hold the window open instead of vanishing.
+All batch files are safe to double-click — they detect interactive execution and hold the window open.

-> The installer **never builds `llama-cpp-python` from source** (that needs
-> CMake + VS Build Tools and usually fails).
-It tries prebuilt wheels for your
-> CUDA version, then CPU, then plain PyPI.
-If none match it says so and
-> continues — **Tier 0 is complete without it.** Python 3.10–3.12 is the safe
-> range; 3.13+ often has no wheel yet.
+> The installer **never builds `llama-cpp-python` from source** (that needs CMake + VS Build Tools and usually fails).
+It tries prebuilt wheels for your CUDA version, then CPU, then plain PyPI.
+If none match it says so and continues — **Tier 0 is complete without it.** Python 3.10–3.12 is the safe range; 3.13+ often has no wheel yet.

-On Linux/macOS, `pip install -e ".[dev]" && pytest tests -q` is the whole equivalent of `install.bat`.
+**Embedding models are not in the repository.** `*.gguf` is gitignored — they are gigabytes.
+Tier 0 needs none of them.
+For Tier 1, put a `.gguf` in an `embedding model/` folder and run `validate.bat "embedding model\your-model.gguf"`.

+---

 ## Quick start